-Here assumption is, the mapping information, namely, distance relation of the points in the environment, is represented as the strength of long-term potentiation modifiable Hebbian synapses.
+Here assumption is, mapping information, or equivalently, distance relation of the points in the environment, is represented as the strength of long-term potentiation modifiable Hebbian synapses.
 In other words, the mapping information is stored in the strength of the connection, specifically here, in the strengths of CA3 to CA3 synapses of their recurrent connection.
-So, the short intervals between pre- and post-synaptic spikes are expected to cause increased synaptic strength.
+So, a short interval between pre- and post-synaptic spikes is expected to cause an increased synaptic strength.